 In your browser, paste the copied link in the URL, and go to the page.
 If there is ‘?utm_source=…‘ parameter at the end of the URL, delete the string of text starting from the ‘?’ to the end as indicated in the screenshot.

-Note: Around March 2022, it appears that LinkedIn started to add UTM parameters at the end of the post URL which is used for website analytics.
-You must delete the parameters in order for the steps to work.
-(Credit to Rachel and the community for identifying the issue and confirming.)
+Note: Around March 2022, LinkedIn started adding UTM parameters at the end of the post URL, which is used for website analytics.
+You must delete the parameters for the steps to work.
+(Credit Rachel and the community for identifying and confirming the issue.)

 - In the post URL, modify the end

 On the post URL, add the following string to the end of the URL and hit enter/return to load the new page:

 The final URL should look like this format:

 Note: The string is case sensitive, so make sure the letter ‘C’ in Company and ‘I’ in Id is capitalized.
 (Credit to Ramneek K.)